Cash-out refinance vs. home equity loan

 What is a home equity loan?

-Like a cash-out refinance, a home equity loan allows you to borrow the equity in your home.
-Its a second mortgage secured by your home and has a separate payment from your original loan.
-Home equity loans typically have higher interest rates than first mortgages.
+Home equity loans allow you to borrow the equity in your home, similar to a cash-out refinance, but are a second mortgage.
+It’s secured by your home and is a separate payment in addition to your first mortgage.
+Due to increased lender risk, second mortgages typically have higher interest rates than primary mortgages.

-Rocket Mortgage® now offers Home Equity Loans for primary and secondary homes.1
+Rocket Mortgage now offers Home Equity Loans for primary and secondary homes.3

 How a home equity loan works

-Because a home equity loan is separate from your original mortgage, the loan terms on your original mortgage stay the same.
-After the home equity loan closes, youll receive a lump-sum payment from your lender, which youll repay in monthly installments at a fixed rate.
+As mentioned above, a home equity loan is separate from your original mortgage, so your first loan terms stay the same.
+Once the home equity loan closes, you’ll receive a lump sum payment from your lender.
+You’ll begin to repay this lump sum in monthly installments, usually at a fixed rate, so you’ll have two monthly payments.

-Thats different from a home equity line of credit, or HELOC, which typically allows you to draw funds multiple times, and payments can vary based on your balance.
+It’s different from a home equity line of credit (HELOC), which typically allows you to withdraw funds several times.
+Payments can vary based on your balance.
+Rocket Mortgage does not currently offer HELOCs.

 Loan restrictions

-When you take out a home equity loan or cash-out refinance, youll typically be limited to borrowing up to a specific amount based on the value of your home, your income, and your other outstanding loans, including credit cards.
+When you take out a home equity loan or cash-out refinance, you’re typically limited on how much you can borrow.
+Most loans allow you to borrow up to a specific amount based on your home’s value, income, and other outstanding loans, like credit cards.

 Take the first step toward the right mortgage